vyshnav-vinod/getodo/README.md

 ## Installation

-You can either download the `zip/tar.gz` from the [releases](https://github.com/vyshnav-vinod/getodo/releases) or Clone this repository to your local machine.
+You can either download the `zip/tar.gz` from the [releases](https://github.com/vyshnav-vinod/getodo/releases) or

+ Clone this repository to your local machine.
+Cloning might give extra features which have not been released yet and might be unstable

 ```bash
 git clone https://github.com/vyshnav-vinod/getodo.git